segmentio/segment-docs/src/engage/campaigns/mobile-push/index.md

 > warning ""
 > Once you save a credential, the `CERTIFICATE` and `PRIVATE KEY` fields are hidden for security reasons.

 After you've pasted your credentials, click **Save**.
-You should see a SID appear on the new page; copy it to your clipboard, as you'll need it in the next step.
+You should see an SID appear on the new page; copy it to your clipboard, as you'll need it in the next step.

 ### 3d.
 Configure your Twilio Service to use your APNS credentials